pschool-in/curriculum/content/science/animals.md

 ## Fill in the Blanks (By Drag Drop)

+Drag and drop the words at proper places.

 ```
 The animals which are active at night are called *Nocturnal* animals.
 *Kangaroo* is best known for parental care.